ashokadi34/BasicSeleniumConcepts/README.md

 "# BasicSeleniumConcepts"
  #  This file have Basic Selenium Concepts
-# File having simple selenium with java code
+# File having simple selenium code with java code